Sparsentan

-Sparsentan, sold under the brand name Filspari, is a medication used for the treatment of primary immunoglobulin A nephropathy.
+Sparsentan, sold under the brand name Filspari, is a medication used for the treatment of primary immunoglobulin A nephropathy and focal segmental glomerulosclerosis.
 Sparsentan is an endothelin and angiotensin II receptor antagonist.
 It is taken by mouth.

 The most common side effects include swelling of the extremities, low blood pressure, dizziness, high blood potassium, anemia, injury to the kidney, and increased liver enzymes in the blood.

 It was approved for medical use in the United States in February 2023.
 The US Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+The drug was approved for the treatment of focal segmental glomerulosclerosis in April 2026.

 Medical uses

 Sparsentan is indicated to reduce proteinuria in people with primary immunoglobulin A nephropathy.

 Adverse effects

 The most common side effects include swelling of the extremities, low blood pressure, dizziness, high blood potassium, anemia, injury to the kidney, and increased liver enzymes in the blood.

 Other potential risks of sparsentan include low blood pressure, injury to the kidney, high potassium in the blood, and fluid retention.
 Sparsentan can cause changes in liver tests.
 Some medicines that are like sparsentan can cause liver failure.

 Sparsentan can cause serious birth defects if taken during pregnancy and should not be started in someone who is pregnant.